qbicsoftware/ome-xml-editor/README.md

 - Added Basic functionality such as:
   - Reading any image inclusive its metadata
   - Editing the values of argument and text nodes in its xml
-  - exporting the pixel- and meta- data as .ome.tif
+  - Exporting the pixel- and meta- data as .ome.tif
-  -
+  - A GUI that implements the said functionality
 ![](data/XML_Editor_14_02_23.png)